 So, cooking fat (butter, ghee, olive oil, etc.) is added to a HOT pan.
 Add the garlic to infuse (or don’t) and then move onto the scallops.
 The trick to perfect Easy Seared Scallops is to make sure the they’re patted dry before seasoning and adding to the pan.
 This will help you get that golden color on the sides.
 Next, don’t over-cook.
 Just a couple minutes on each side!
 If you’re using stainless to cook, the scallops will release after they’ve finished cooking on that side.
 Flip them over, and once finished, toss with lemon juice!

 These are SO GOOD.
 My husband ate the ones pictured here like candy at 3:00 p.m. in the afternoon.
-They're good then (as a weirdly-timed snack) or for dinner.
+They’re good then (as a weirdly-timed snack) or for dinner.
 If you love a good seafood dinner, you might also love our Surf and Turf Kabobs – they are so dang tasty!

 I hope you enjoy!